Skip navigation

 Swallow the capsules whole; do not split, chew, or crush them.

-If you cannot swallow the capsules or if you are giving this medication to a child, you may open the capsules and sprinkle the beads they contain over one teaspoonful of room temperature applesauce or into a cup containing 1 ounce (30 mL) of room temperature bottled water.
-Do not mix the beads with other foods or liquids.
-If you sprinkle the contents of the capsules into water, gently swirl the beads and water for at least 20 seconds.
-Swallow the mixture of applesauce or water and medication right away without chewing or crushing the beads.
-If you sprinkled the beads into water and you see beads in the cup, rinse the cup with 1 ounce (30 mL) of water, swirl the contents for at least 20 seconds, and drink the water right away to be sure you swallow any leftover beads.
+If you cannot swallow the capsules whole, you can open the capsules and sprinkle the contents on a small amount of room temperature applesauce (about one teaspoonful).
+Swallow right away without chewing.
+You can also sprinkle the contents into a cup containing 1 ounce (30 mL) of room temperature bottled water.
+Gently swirl the beads and water for at least 20 seconds and swallow the entire mixture right away without chewing.
+If you see beads in the cup, rinse the cup with 1 ounce (30 mL) of water, swirl the contents for at least 20 seconds, and drink the water right away to be sure you swallow any leftover beads.
+Do not mix with other foods or liquids.

 Linaclotide controls the symptoms of IBS-C, CIC, and FC but does not cure these conditions.
-Your constipation symptoms may improve in 1 week, and it may take slightly longer for your stomach pain to improve.
+It may take 1 week or longer before you feel the full benefit of linaclotide.
 Continue to take linaclotide even if you feel well.
 Do not stop taking linaclotide without talking to your doctor.
 If you stop taking linaclotide, your symptoms may return in about 1 week.

 Other uses for this medicine